gl2748/gl2748.github.io/_posts/06-07-2015-Docker-Ghost-Nginx-Reverse-Proxy.md

 ####Road map

-Set up a grand ambassador (although nginx's proxy_pass is kinda nice.)
+* Set up a grand ambassador (although nginx's proxy_pass is kinda nice.)
+* Add a bash script to inject the sites-enabled dir into etc/nginx/nginx.conf
+  * Alternatively locally create the nginx.conf and inject at container run.